 APPLICATION PROCESS

 The grants can be applied for once a year.
 The application period for grants awarded for the following calendar year is September every year.
 A grant application announcement will be published on the Foundation’s website towards the end of May or early June and in the Helsingin Sanomat Newspaper in August.
 The grant application must be submitted through the electronic grant system of the Foundation.
 In the grant system, the application and its appendices are transferred to the Foundation in an electronic format.
 The entire application or a part of it may also be filled out in English.
 The Foundation does not request references or recommendations to support grant applications.
+The application may not have any appendices.

 An application for ongoing research or other project for which the applicant has already received a grant from the Juho Vainio Foundation is considered a continuation application.
 The applicant should attach a progress report to the application.
 The progress report is the prerequisite for further funding.
 The Juho Vainio Foundation grants funding for the same research project for a maximum of three years, i.e. the applicant can submit a maximum of two continuation applications.